chipperdrew/talkEdu/README.rst

 #) DONE - Create "Remember me" feature
 #) DONE - Allow users to enter in a name(title) in their posts
 #) DONE - Create a field on registration form for stu/parent/teach/outsider/admin.
+#) DONE - Have edit and delete option for posts made by logged-in user
 #) NO - Change to class based views??